hyraxbio/ember-changeset-webforms/tests/dummy/app/templates/docs/creating-custom-fields.md

 The component template simply inserts a [Power Select](https://ember-power-select.com) component for selecting the country code, and then a text input for entering the rest of the phone number.

+### Accessing field value

+The value of the field, as derived from the underlying changeset property, can be accessed as the `fieldValue` property of ther form field.

+In the example below, we use the getter `fieldValueObject` to create an object out of `this.args.formField.filedValue`, as different form elements contain different parts of the value.
+For example, the input's value is set to `this.fieldValueObject.phoneNumber`.

+### Handling browser events

+In response to the relevant browser events, the two power select and input call the following component actions:

+* `codeSelected`
+* `inputFocusOut`
+* `inputFocusIn`
+* `inputKeyUp`
+* `inputChange`

 ### Inserting dynamic class names